sambacha/blockly-solidity/README.md

 ## Motivations

+Courtesy @promethe42

 I see a lot of articles here and there stating that the blockchain makes it possible to build decentralized communities.
 Those articles are completely oblivious to the fact that even if smart contracts execution is indeed enforced by a decentralized blockchain network, those contracts are still written by actual developers.

 Taking into account that "code is law", the ability to actually write smart contracts becomes a new logical SPOF.
 No true decentralized community will ever exist as long as the production of its code (its "laws") is not accessible to just any of its members.

 Thus, the need to make it easier to create, distribute and run smart contracts with as less technical skills as possible.
 Blockly being an initiative to introduce programming to children, it felt like the right way to start